Introduction to Thailand Part 2

 The southwestern shoreline of Thailand meets the Andaman Sea of the Indian Ocean to the west.
 The south-central coast and the eastern coastline of the Malay Peninsula border the Gulf of Thailand (formerly the Gulf of Siam) of the Pacific Ocean.

-The capital city, Bangkok, is one of the planet’s hottest cities; Bangkok has an annual mean air temperature of around 28°C. The months from March into May are the hottest, with 35°C + days with 90 percent humidity.
+Bangkok is one of the planet’s hottest cities, with an annual mean air temperature of around 28°C. The months from March into May are the hottest, with 35°C + days and 90 percent humidity.

 However, Thailand’s climate changes according to location.
 In the mountains of the North, the nights can be cold during December plus January.
 In October, flooding will likely occur throughout Thailand, particularly in Bangkok.

-In the South of Thailand, the climate is different on each coast.
-The southwestern coast endures the monsoon between May and October, while there are abundant rainfalls from October to December on the eastern side.
+The climates on each coast of the south of Thailand are different.
+The southwestern coast endures the monsoon between May and October, while the eastern side experiences abundant rainfall from October to December.

 FAQ’s